QualityPuppet/Obsidian/Allie/Reincarnations.md

 Within the next few centuries Allie and Ana ended up marrying[^7][^8], and soon after Allie and Ana passed on peacefully, committing ritual suicide at the age of 558.

 ## Reincarnation 4
--In this incarnation, Allie managed to successfully lose all her memories, with the sole exception of Ana She felt a distinct understanding that she was probably meant to be some form of mage, and promptly decided that the idea bored her, and if she'd really mastered magic then perhaps this time she should try something new, after all, for all she knew this could have been her tenth reincarnation, and whatever she did last time obviously didn't work, otherwise she'd still have her memories[^11]
+In this incarnation, Allie managed to successfully lose all her memories, with the sole exception of Ana She felt a distinct understanding that she was probably meant to be some form of mage, and promptly decided that the idea bored her, and if she'd really mastered magic then perhaps this time she should try something new, after all, for all she knew this could have been her tenth reincarnation, and whatever she did last time obviously didn't work, otherwise she'd still have her memories[^11]

 In this incarnation, Allie decided to become a ranger, to Ana's immense confusion when she finally managed to leverage the connections she'd built over the past century as a daughter of a minor noble house to find Allie